CAN YOU AFFORD AN RTOS IN MASS MANUFACTURING?

 2. MULTITASKING IN RTOS

-Most devices will need some form of multitasking, like reading a sensor while transmitting the data over a network (Bluetooth, WiFi, NB-IoT LoRa, …).
+Most will need some form of multitasking, like reading a sensor while transmitting the data over a network (Bluetooth, WiFi, NB-IoT LoRa, …).
 An RTOS lets you specify the priority of each task and schedule them accordingly, making the best use of the available CPU processing time.

 An RTOS provides features for synchronising the concurrent tasks, such as Semaphores (for locking access to shared resources) and Message Queues (for passing information between tasks).